-(b) The allocation for depreciation must be made in accordance with Appendices III through IX.
+(b) The allocation for depreciation must be made in accordance with Appendices IV through VIII.

 (c) Depreciation is computed applying the following rules.
 The computation of depreciation must be based on the acquisition cost of the assets involved.
 For an asset donated to the non-Federal entity by a third party, its fair market value at the time of the donation must be considered as the acquisition cost.
 Such assets may be depreciated or claimed as matching but not both.
-For the purpose of computing depreciation, the acquisition cost will exclude:
+For this purpose, the acquisition cost will exclude: